-apps like spreadsheet apps, ESPs, and CRMs to automate your email validation.
-A Zap is made of at least two steps: step one is the Trigger, and step two is the Action caused by the trigger.
-Basically, when a certain event happens in app
+Zapier is an online utility that allows you to link and configure various online services to work together.
+You can create links (or Zaps, as they are called in Zapier) between DataValidation’s email list cleaner and more than 1,000 apps like spreadsheet apps, email service providers, and CRMs, to automate your email verification flow.
+A Zap is made up of at least two steps: step one is the Trigger and step two is the Action taken by the trigger.

 A Zapier account.
 You can sign up for a free account with limited functionality.

 in your DataValidation account.
 You can purchase tokens by clicking on the circle icon in the top-right side of the page.

 Below is a step by step guide to creating a Zap between Google Sheets and DataValidation:

 Log into your Zapier account and click on the Make a Zap! button at the top of the page.

 On the left side of the Zap creation page you will see the steps required to set up your Zap.
 Optionally, you can start by giving your Zap a name and adding some notes to it.
 Click on the Name your Zap….
 To add a note, click on Add a note right below the Zap name, add the note in the field on the right, and click Save.

 Next, we will set up the Trigger, which is executed by Google Sheets.
 If you created a note, click on Choose app on the left panel.
 If you haven't created a note, you're already there.
 Type Google Sheets in the Search hundreds of apps… field and select it from the list that popped up.

 Now we will tell the app what we want the trigger to be.
 We want it to trigger the Action whenever we update our spreadsheet, so we will select New or Updated Spreadsheet Row and click Save + Continue.

 Click on Connect an account and put in the credentials for your Google account, then grant Zapier permission to access your Google Sheets.